- 1. The Requirement

 - Ease of future verification and validation.

-Once the evaluation criteria has been chosen and approved by the project, evaluation of project software is done by the project team.
+Once the evaluation criteria have been chosen and approved by the project, evaluation of project software is done by the project team.

 It is important to select software for future reuse early in the software life cycle so that reusability requirements (see SWE-147) can be included as part of the development process for those components to ensure they are created with reusability in mind.

-At the end of the project, the software selected for future reuse is provided to the designated repository and/or the Agency Software Catalog through the Center’s Technology Transfer Office.
+At the end of the project, the software selected for future reuse is provided to the designated repository and/or NASA Internal Sharing and Reuse Software systems through the Center’s Technology Transfer Office.

 Additional guidance related to reusability may be found in the following related requirements in this Handbook: